Ground Zero — Chapter 10 — The Elephant in the Room

 I could not believe what was taking place before my eyes.
 Joe Jr. honestly thought that teachers and leaders who for years had faithfully been teaching our doctrine regarding the Nature of God, Jesus Christ, the Kingdom of God, days of worship, the Law of God, and on would wake up a different person.
 Somehow these long-time servants would readily and wholeheartedly embrace a contrary belief structure, suddenly believing and preaching something that they had rejected and spoken against for years.

-Ironically, some in the ministry did embrace these changes over time, leading directly to the predicted “appalling turmoil…with loyalties, friends, and even families spilt apart.”
+Ironically, some in the ministry did embrace these changes over time, leading directly to the predicted “appalling turmoil…with loyalties, friends, and even families split apart.”

 To Bev’s and my astonishment, there were some who could be keeping the Saturday Sabbath for years and then, almost without skipping a beat, start keeping Sunday, Christmas and Easter and announce this to their congregations with a straight face.
 The Administration honored some of these people for being so “progressive” even though it was absurdly shallow.
 For me, thoughts like “What were they THINKING?” flooded into my mind.